Louis XVII: 1794: Illness

 On 19 January 1794, the Simons left the Temple, after securing a receipt for the safe transfer of their ward, who was declared to be in good health.
+It seems that the committee did not attempt to find another guardian for him.
 A large part of the Temple records from that time onward disappeared under the Bourbon Restoration, making ascertaining of the facts impossible.
-Two days after the departure of the Simons, Louis-Charles is said by the Restoration historians to have been put in a dark room that was barricaded like the cage of a wild animal.
-The story recounts that food was passed through the bars to the boy, who survived despite the accumulated filth of his surroundings.
+Two days after the departure of the Simons, Louis-Charles is said by the Restoration historians to have been moved into a damp, dark room that was bolted and barricaded like the cage of a wild animal.
+He had a bed of straw, no lavatory, no way of staying clean and no ways to occupy himself.
+The story recounts that food was passed through the bars to the boy, who survived despite the accumulated filth of him and his surroundings.
+He seldom even saw the hands of the guards, who were changed day to day and only ever spoke to him to ensure he was alive.
+The boy grew pale and thin, his back stooped, limbs clad with sores and hair and nails uncut.
+A cook was once permitted to ask Louis-Charles why he was not eating, as he had not touched his food in three days and was leaving it to the vermin.
+He is recorded as having said, "Well, what would you do, my friend?
+I want to die."